 - Tobacco Control Laws - Legislation does not currently contain sub-national legislation, which may vary from the national legal enactments that are analyzed here.

 - Tobacco Control Laws - Legislation contains legislative reviews and legislative policy fact sheets based mostly on the letter of the law.
-In practice implementation of tobacco control legislation is not comprehensively considered, but is incorporated at times to enhance the accuracy of reviews, where such information is readily available.
+Implementation of tobacco control legislation is not comprehensively considered.

 - Tobacco Control Laws - Legislation updates are not made in real-time.
 Therefore, information contained on the website may sometimes be outdated.
-A "Last Updated" date is located at the top of each Country Summary page.
+A "Last Updated" date is located at the top of each country/jurisdiction's Summary page.
 The "Last Updated" date is only changed when the legal analysis is modified.

-- The reviews for the Advertising, Promotion and Sponsorship policy area focus on whether a legislative measure does or does not align with the comprehensive ban on tobacco advertising, promotion and sponsorship as contemplated by FCTC Article 13 and its Guidelines.
-A country may not be in a position to undertake a comprehensive ban of all tobacco advertising, promotion and sponsorship due to its constitution or constitutional principles.
+- The reviews for the Advertising, Promotion and Sponsorship policy area focus on whether a legislative measure does or does not align with the comprehensive ban on tobacco advertising, promotion and sponsorship as contemplated by WHO FCTC Article 13 and its Guidelines.
+A country/jurisdiction may not be in a position to undertake a comprehensive ban of all tobacco advertising, promotion and sponsorship due to its constitution or constitutional principles.
 In general, an analysis of constitutional issues is beyond the scope of the reviews.

 The website allows users to access an extensive and fully searchable database of tobacco control litigation decisions from courts around the world.
 The database contains decision texts, decision summaries, and legal concepts at issue in the litigation.
-Users access court decisions by performing word searches or by browsing countries or litigation subject areas.
+Users access court decisions by performing word searches or by browsing countries/jurisdictions or litigation subject areas.

-The website aims to capture a growing number of court decisions in any country involving health policies related to tobacco and nicotine products.
+The website aims to capture a growing number of court decisions in any country/jurisdiction involving health policies related to tobacco and nicotine products.
 The website excludes personal injury cases – except for those involving secondhand smoke exposure, tobacco packaging or advertising using misleading descriptors such as “light” or “low” tar, or decisions citing to the WHO Framework Convention on Tobacco Control.